Lebanon protests enter second week

 Sparked on October 17 by a proposed tax on calls made through messaging apps, the protests have morphed into a cross-sectarian street mobilisation against a political system seen as corrupt and broken.

-On Thursday morning demonstrators set up roadblocks around the capital, AFP correspondents and Lebanese media reported.
+On Thursday morning, demonstrators set up roadblocks around the capital.

 "We're here closing the main road to stop some movement in this country," he said, asking not to be identified.